 Also of interest is that Carrollton has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Carrollton are very well educated compared to the average community in the nation: 36.76% of adults in Carrollton have a bachelor's degree or even advanced degree.
+The population of Carrollton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.76% of adults in Carrollton have a bachelor's degree or even advanced degree.

 The per capita income in Carrollton in 2010 was $32,427, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $129,708 for a family of four.
 However, Carrollton contains both very wealthy and poor people as well.